NoeBrt/Open-Weather-Wrapper-Devops/README.md

-# TP3 DevOps: Meteo Checker App And Auto-deployment on Docker
+# TP3 DevOps: Meteo Checker App And Auto-Deployment and running on Azure Container Registery

 The Meteo Checker App allows you to retrieve weather information using latitude and longitude coordinates via the OpenWeather API.